Hike Leader - Morning 4 hrs

 Trip Leader - Afternoon 4 hrs

 4 pm - Fun hike nearby.
 We will adjust the time if needed to accommodate those arriving on Friday and camping for the training.
-This is a welcome hike for attendees at the hike/trip leader training this weekend.
+This is a welcome and training hike for attendees.
 We will discuss and demonstrate the Ten Essentials and safety on the trail.
+Sunset at 5:42 pm.

-Saturday June 3 Training class at the Administrative Building.
+Saturday Feb 24 - Training class at the Administrative Building Conference Room next to campground.

 DAY HIKE LEADER - SECTION I